Why is “pick one goal setting framework” the wrong question?

 The first assembly is the heavy one.
 After that, the system renews once a year rather than rebuilding from scratch.
 The Summit Goal usually carries forward untouched, since its horizon is 5 to 10 years and it is only reviewed every few years.
 The Values and Vision get a light annual reread and an edit only if something real has changed.

-What you actually rewrite each year is the Annual Goal, its Outcome Map, and its Friction Map, which is a 60 to 90 minute session rather than a full afternoon.
+What you actually rewrite each year is the Annual Goal, its Outcome Map, and its Friction Map, a 60 to 90 minute session rather than a full afternoon.
 The Focus Quarter resets four times a year, and the recovery clause stays as written.
-In practice the ongoing commitment is one short annual planning session plus a 15-minute weekly check-in, which is far lighter than the first build suggests.
+In practice the ongoing commitment is one short annual planning session plus a 15-minute weekly check-in, far lighter than the first build suggests.

 If you want the assembled version without building it from scratch, the Life Goals Workbook contains every template ready to fill in, with the borrowing structure already laid out across its four phases.